AshkanYarmoradi/freepen/README.md

 - **Join Chat Rooms**: Join existing rooms using room ID and password verification
 - **Real-time Messaging**: Send and receive messages in real-time with instant updates
 - **Message History**: Access complete message history when joining a room
+- **User Avatars**: Unique, consistent avatars for each user in each room using @multiavatar/multiavatar
 - **End-to-End Encryption**: Messages are encrypted on the client side before being sent to the server
 - **Secure Communication**: End-to-end message validation and sanitization
 - **Rate Limiting**: Protection against abuse with configurable rate limits